GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/resources-loading/index.md

 ## Reference

-All actions, conditions and expressions are listed in [the resource loading reference page](/gdevelop5/all-features/resources-loading/reference/).
+All actions, conditions and expressions are listed in [the scene reference page](/gdevelop5/all-features/scene/reference/).